 - If the contractions continue for an hour with the same frequency, or the conditions worsen and severe pain starts setting, it’s time to consult a doctor.

-- The first thing to do is to go and pee and empty your bladder fully.
+- The first thing you can do is pee and empty your bladder fully.

-- Lie down on your bed and turn to your left side.
-This helps in slowing down the contractions, which may also stop them completely.
+- You can lie down on your bed and turn to your left side.
+This will help slow down the contractions, which may also stop them completely.

 - Do not lie on your back.
 This is a standard position to accelerate the contractions.

 - Sometimes, lack of water and dehydration can result in contractions, too.
-Drink multiple glasses of water until you’re full.
+So drink multiple glasses of water until you’re full.

-- Continue keeping a track of your contractions and check if they remain constant or if they’re slowing down.
+- Keep a track of your contractions and check if they remain constant or if they’re slowing down.

 Some of the tests to diagnose premature labour are,

-The doctor might choose to check the uterus and examine it to see if it properly firm and tender, while simultaneously understanding the baby’s position and size.
-Once he’s assured that the water has not broken and there’s no placenta covering the cervix, your cervix might then be further examined to check if it has started opening.
+The doctor might choose to check the uterus and examine it to see if it is firm and tender, while simultaneously understanding the baby’s position and size.
+Once the doctor is assured that the water has not broken and that the placenta is not covering the cervix, the doctor might further examine the cervix to check if it has started opening.

 2. Ultrasound Monitoring

 The doctor might want to check the length of the cervix and, hence, choose to conduct a transvaginal ultrasound.
-The ultrasound helps obtain a better understanding the position of the baby, realize the amount of fluid inside, and make an assessment of weight.
+The ultrasound helps obtain a better understanding of the position of the baby and the amount of fluid inside, and make an assessment of weight.